 Victoria afternoon tea

-Afternoon tea in Victoria BC - here is a welcome guide to traditional English high tea at restaurants and tearooms: an elegant way to spend part of an afternoon.
-After all, vacations are all about doing things we do not do at home!
+Afternoon tea in Victoria BC - here is a welcome guide to traditional English high tea in tearooms: an elegant way to spend part of an afternoon.
+After all, vacations are all about doing things we do not do at home.
 High tea is a tradition in Victoria drawing upon its British heritage.